pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 977 A Lot of Work

+This day was hard, I have a lot of tasks to do, tomorrow I will be able to finish some of them.

 ##### Day 976 Work Without Quality

 I am a Developer and try to write quality code the most of the time, but on some